Dead or Alive 5: Characters

 Dead or Alive 5 features 18 recurring characters from the series as playable fighters, each with English and Japanese voice actors:, as well as the unlockable boss character Alpha-152.
-Dead or Alive 5 adds three new characters to the series, Mila, Mr. Strong, and Rig.
+Dead or Alive 5 adds three new characters to the series, Mila, Mr. Strong and Rig.
+In addition, the game features three additional unlockable guest characters from the Virtua Fighter series (they also make cameo appearances in the game's Story Mode), mainly based on their appearances from the Virtua Fighter 5 series.
+Unlike the other characters, Akira and Pai only speak in Japanese, while Sarah only speaks in English.